 I’ve always been interested in work that is of service, and that has been a guiding light throughout my career.
 I spent my second year of graduate school in Washington, D.C., and I networked quite heavily.

 Heading toward graduation, I knew that I wanted to move abroad again and I also wanted to incorporate gender and inclusion work into my future role.
 I had been interning at Mercy Corps in D.C. and had a really positive experience, so I was quite focused on staying with them if I could.
-I am now a program development and quality officer for their team in Bamako, Mali.
-It checked all the boxes in terms of what I was looking for!

 What advice would you give to people considering graduate school?